msaharan/tinkering_with_asya/agentic_customer_support/docs/getting-started.md

 This guide will help you set up and run both implementations of the agentic customer support system.

+> Part of the [documentation hub](README.md).
+Refer back there anytime you need the full map.

 ## Prerequisites

 1. **Kubernetes Cluster**: You'll need a Kubernetes cluster with: